 These four imposing Norman arches are one of the few remaining traces of the monastery buildings swept away in the Dissolution.
 They were once part of the monastery’s chapter house, where the monks met daily to hear a reading from St Benedict and deal with business matters.

 To the right of the Cathedral’s imposing west front, a narrow pedestrian passage leads through a buttress from the outer to the inner close.
 Built by Bishop Curle in 1632, the archway created a new outdoor route between the two areas – before that, pedestrians had to walk through the Cathedral.
 A Latin epigram nearby commemorates the separation of ‘those who would worship and those who would walk.’

-Following an opening ceremony on Tuesday 15th March, the much loved Dean Garnier Garden, situated in the Inner Close of Winchester Cathedral, has now reopened to the public.
-A place of stillness and beauty, the Dean Garnier Garden has been shut whilst essential conservation work was carried out to the stonework around the door.
+Following an opening ceremony in 2022, the much loved Dean Garnier Garden, situated in the Inner Close of Winchester Cathedral, is now a place of stillness and beauty enjoyed by the public throughout the year.

 One of our hidden gems, this tranquil and beautifully planted walled garden in the Inner Close stands on the site of the monks’ dormitory that was once part of the great medieval site.